Special hazard suppression and applications

 Because companies in special hazard application industries have unique processes that require custom solutions, Valley Fire works with our clients to make sure their specific challenges are addressed to protect high-value assets and high-risk materials.

-We recommend that special hazard systems inspection, testing and maintenance be performed on a semiannual basis to ensure that these systems are ready to respond when called upon.
-Regular maintenance and testing keeps the system ready to respond at a moment’s notice while also identifying and eliminating potential problems to help extend the system’s life.
+We recommend that special hazard systems maintenance be performed on a semiannual basis to ensure that these systems are ready to respond when called upon.
+Regular maintenance keeps the system ready to respond at a moment’s notice while also identifying and eliminating potential problems to help extend the system’s life.

 - Special hazard control panels